-Special note regarding civil union partner/domestic partner coverage/same sex spouse: The events qualifying you to make a midyear election change described in this section also apply to events related to a civil union partner/domestic partner/same sex spouse.
+Special note regarding civil union partner/domestic partner coverage/same-sex spouse: The events qualifying you to make a midyear election change described in this section also apply to events related to a civil union partner/domestic partner/same-sex spouse.
 However, IRS rules generally do not permit you to make a midyear change "on a before-tax basis" for such events unless they involve a tax dependent.
-Thus, if you make a midyear change due to an event involving your civil union partner/domestic partner/same sex spouse, generally that change must be made on an after-tax basis, unless your civil union partner/domestic partner/same sex spouse can be claimed as your dependent for federal income tax purposes.
-(Exceptions may be made if your civil union partner/domestic partner/same sex spouse makes an election change under his or her employer's plan in accordance with IRS regulations.)
+Thus, if you make a midyear change due to an event involving your civil union partner/same-sex spouse, generally that change must be made on an after-tax basis, unless your civil union partner/domestic partner/same-sex spouse can be claimed as your dependent for federal income tax purposes.
 See IRS Publication 17, Your Federal Income Tax, for a discussion of the definition of a tax dependent.
 The publication is available at www.irs.gov/formspubs/index.html.

 Special enrollment rights: If you or your dependents become eligible for premium assistance or lose eligibility for Medicaid or a state's Children's Health Insurance Program (CHIP), you have special enrollment rights under the Plan.
-You must contact the Citi Benefits Center to request to enroll in coverage under the medical Plans within 60 days of the noted occurrence.
+You must contact the Citi Benefits Center to request to enroll in coverage under a medical plan option within 60 days of the noted occurrence.